-The Syllable Series: Part 3- The R Controlled Syllable
+The Syllable Series Part Three: The R Controlled Syllable

 A few quick reminders:

-- If you are new to this series: Please read part one and click here.
-Read part two and click here.
+- If you are new to this series: Please read part one by clicking here and part two by clicking here.

-- In order to follow along with this series, please download a chart I created on the six syllable types by clicking here.
+- To follow along with this series, please download a chart I created on the six syllable types by clicking here.
 It spells out CLOVER.
-Each letter in CLOVER stands for a syllable type, but is NOT taught in that order.
+Each letter in CLOVER stands for a syllable type but is NOT taught in that order.

 - I am blogging in the order the syllable types should be taught, so just follow along and you’ll see how I do it.